Nek5000/NekROM/doc/source/matlab/index.rst

 MATLAB/Octave Driver
 ====================

-The main driver script is `rom_online_solver.m.`, which loads the basis functions and runs the ROM in MATLAB/Octave using a BDF3/EXT3 time-stepper.
+The main driver script is `drive/matlab/rom_online_solver.m`, which loads the basis functions and runs the ROM in MATLAB/Octave using a BDF3/EXT3 time-stepper.
 Supporting functions are defined in separate files and documented below.